 A Good Scout

 If we’re lucky or blessed in life, we have leaders and mentors who both inspire and love us.
 The good looking guy in the Scoutmaster’s uniform standing to the right was one of those people for me.
 He was my grandfather, Leonard Eblin, who passed away last night at age 93.
 For many years, my grandfather was the scoutmaster of Troop Lucky 7 at First United Methodist Church in Huntington, WV.
-He also led numerous expeditions to the Philmont Scout Ranch in Cimarron, New Mexico which is where this picture was taken.
+He also led numerous expeditions to the Philmont Scout Ranch in Cimarron, New Mexico.

 One of my earliest memories from childhood is of desperately wanting to go on the Boy Scout trips with Pa-Pa.
 Of course, I was too young to go back then so my first step was to join the Cub Scouts when I turned eight.
 My Scouting career led to Eagle Scout, world and national jamborees, summer camp staff and lots of others opportunities for fun and to learn the art of leadership.
 A few years ago, I was going through some old mementos and found the staff binder for the Troop Leadership Development training program.
 As I looked through the materials, it hit me that a lot of the leadership foundations I built on as an executive and now as a coach were formed in Scouts.
 I owe that to my grandfather, his example and the desire that he created in me to be like him.